Pages

 OAuth Sign in

-In order to get the available authentication providers and the URLs to use for them, you can make a request to the API endpoint /api/auth/providers
+In order to get the available authentication providers and the URLs to use for them, you can make a request to the API endpoint /api/auth/providers:

 import type { GetServerSidePropsContext, InferGetServerSidePropsType } from "next";